jvolker/metalsmith-in-place/Readme.md

 Any unrecognised options will be passed on to consolidate.js.
 You can use this, for example, to disable caching by passing `cache: false`.
 See the [consolidate.js documentation](https://github.com/tj/consolidate.js) for all options supported by consolidate.

+## FAQ

+#### Why are partials relative to root, while the provided pattern is applied relative to src

+The reason is that you don't want your partials to end up in your dist (since they're only partials and not complete files meant for output).
+So we let you choose where your partials are in your project folder (which should be outside of src).

+pattern is relative to src because it doesn't make sense to use a pattern outside of src, since metalsmith only processes files from src.

 ### Filename property

 Some templating engines require a `filename` property to be set on each file, if you want to include or extend templates.
 For that, use [metalsmith-filenames](https://github.com/MoOx/metalsmith-filenames).